Skip to main content

 What is a joint tenancy?

-Many student house shares are joint tenancies even if you only pay rent for your room.
-It's a joint tenancy if you are all named on the same agreement.
+Many student house shares are joint tenancies.
+You have a joint tenancy if you all signed the same agreement, even if you only pay rent for your room.

 In a joint tenancy, the choices or actions of people you share with can affect your rights.